open-telemetry/opentelemetry-specification/specification/api-tracing.md

 component the `TracerProvider`, in an OOP language this would likely be a `Factory`.

-If the [application developers][] does not include a library which implements the `TracerProvider`, like the OpenTelemetry SDK, the API must include a default minimal implementation of a `TracerProvider` which returns a no-op `Tracer`.
+If [application developers][] do not specify a library which implements the `TracerProvider`, like the OpenTelemetry SDK, the API must include a default minimal implementation of a `TracerProvider` which returns a no-op `Tracer`.
 The [library developers][] MUST be able to depend on the API and instrument their code without thought to whether or not the final deployable application includes the SDK or any other implementation.

-To facilitate this, the [library developers][] can NOT specify a `TracerProvider` implementation to use.
-The API MUST provide a way for the developer to access a `Tracer` from a `TracerProvider`, which at runtime may be the default minimal implementation from the API, the default full implementation known as the SDK or a third party implementation.
+To facilitate this, the [library developers][] MUST NOT specify a `TracerProvider` implementation to use.
+The API MUST provide a way for the developer to access a `Tracer` from a `TracerProvider`, which at runtime may be the default minimal implementation from the API, the default full implementation known as the SDK, or a third party implementation.

 However, even though the [library developers][] cannot define an implementation to use, they can, and should, give the `Tracer` a name and version: